stonefl/stonefl.github.io/_posts/2025-07-07-how-to-collaborate-with-ai-a-four-quadrant-framework-for-smarter-conversations.md

 As humans, we must also evolve-actively shift our knowledge boundary (vertical axis) to the left-learn more and learn faster, perhaps with the assistance of AI.
 The deeper and more extensively you query AI in Quadrant 2 and collaborate in Quadrant 3, the more exponential growth and greater returns you will achieve.

 To maximize this opportunity:
-* treat Quadrant 2 as your active learning lab.
+* Treat Quadrant 2 as your active learning lab.
 Ask systematic, layered questions, test your understanding, and use AI to uncover nuances and edge cases.
 * Use Quadrant 3 as your innovation studio.
 Explore new ideas, experiment with perspectives, and refine outputs through iteration.

 Together, these actions would improve your ability to both learn from and build with AI.